bioRival/MountainPass/README.md

 > **surname** - surname of a user\
 > **firstname** - firstname of a user\
 > **patronymic** - patronymic of a user, if necessary\
-> **photo** - list of photos of an area with: title - name of an image, photo - the data itself
+> **photo** - list of photos of an area with: **title** - name of an image, **photo** - the data itself

+Methods:\
+POST - supplied with valid json information, will create a new instance with a status new.
+If the email provided was not registered in database, will create a new user automatically\
+GET - returns a full list of all instances submitted\
+GET (with a parameter user__email) - will return all instances sent by a user with specified email, example - /submitData/?user__email=NormanJaydenFBI@gmail.com\
+GET (with primary key) - will return one instance based on the specified ID, example - /submitData/2\
+PATCH - edit information if status is *new*, otherwise you'll be denied.
+Also you can't change information about the user if provided email is already in the database

 Here's a few options API can do: